sickboydroid/90-days-DSA-Challange/misc/git.md

 - `git reset` and `git revert` are used to reverse changes
 - `git reset HEAD^` will remove the current commit as if it never happened
-  - May find problems with remote repos as it rewrites history
+  - It may cause issues with remote repositories as it modifies the commit history
 - `git revert HEAD^` will add a new commit such that it exactly reverses the current commit
   - In other words, current state repo will be exactly the same as of HEAD^ but the commit at will not be removed